 Having a total of 845 student population for Grade 11 and 942 for Grade 12, the number of faculty members has increased from 28 to 44.

-On its third year of implementation, Academic Year 2018-2019, there are additional elective classes to cater to the specific interests of students in their respective strands.
+On its third year of implementation, Academic Year 2018-2019, the third LYCESGO president was Kate Nicole Cabuhat under the supervision of the new Adviser, Mr. Bernard Cutchon.
+This year, there were additional elective classes to cater to the specific interests of students in their respective strands.
 These electives are: Advertising Management (continuation of Events Management), Cookery, Food and Beverage Service, Bread and Pastry Production, Philippine Tourism, Geography and Culture, Tourism Promotions, Local Tour Guiding, Robotics, Health Science, Freehand Drawing and 2-D Animation, while SAP One is no longer integrated in the Accounting subject but is now another elective for ABM students.

 A hub of proactive learners equipped with excellence and innovation in the service of God and country.

 The Senior High School is committed to the following mission:

 - Engage learners in various research studies that will hone their critical thinking and collaborative skills.
 (Research)

 - Provide outcome-based learning experiences through creative and innovative strategies that will render them technical and conceptual skills.
 (Instruction and Quality Services)

 - Prepare learners to exemplify responsible leadership in school and in society through relevant school activities and industry immersion, which are vital to their future real-life encounters.
 (Instruction and Institutional Development)

 - Conduct programs that will serve a purpose to the society and promote social awareness.
 (Community Extension)

 - Produce holistic graduates that meet the demands of both the local and the global market with professionalism and integrity.
 (Professionalism and Values)